ecommerceberlin/ecommercegermanyawards.com/texts/contest.md

 4. Usage of any automated scripting/services, paid mass services or another automatic device, program, algorithm or technology which perform the same action, as well as any kind of automation executed by a third party in the voting process will result in the removal of the submission and canceling of the participation in the contest and will be immediately executed by the Organizer.

-5. Only votes cast by Internet Users until December 16th, 2021, 19:59 (7:59 pm) will be considered in the final summary of the voting.
+5. Only votes cast by Internet Users until January 25th, 2023, 19:59 (7:59 pm) will be considered in the final summary of the voting.

 6. The maximum of 10 (ten) Participants who will receive the highest number of votes in the Internet Users’ public voting in each category will become the nominees.
 In order to be qualified for Stage II of the “E-commerce Germany Awards” Contest, these participants are obliged to meet the formal conditions for participation in the Contest described in § 2 of these Terms and Conditions.

 7. Participants nominated to the Award receive from 1 to 10 contest points from the Internet Users, while the nominated Participant that receives the highest number of votes from the Internet Users gets 10 points, while the subsequent participants get 1, 2, 3, 4, 5, 6, 7, 8 and 9 points less so that the nominated Participant who receives the smallest number of votes receives the smallest number of points.

-8. The announcement of the list of Participants nominated in all contest categories (Stage III) will take place on the Contest Website on December 16th, 2021.
+8. The announcement of the list of Participants nominated in all contest categories (Stage III) will take place on the Contest Website on January 26th, 2023.

 ## § 7 [Stage IV – Voting of the Jury]

 1. Stage IV includes the voting of the Jury.

 2. Stage IV can be entered only by Participants who, in the manner specified in § 6, are nominated to the “E-commerce Germany Awards”, and who paid the participation fee (for more details please go to paragraph 10 below).
-Taking part in Stage IV and the following Stages is always free of charge for exhibitors of E-commerce Berlin Expo 2022.
+Taking part in Stage IV and the following Stages is always free of charge for exhibitors of E-commerce Berlin Expo 2023.

 3. Jurors cast their votes by means of a special form made available to them by the Organizer.